A Sequential Algorithm for Generating Random Graphs: Analysis

-Expected running time of Algorithm GenerateGraph is at most $8k$ times expected running time of Procedure $\mrm{A}$ plus expected running time of Algorithm GraphCount which is $O(m\,d_{\max}\ep^{-2}\log(1/\delta))$.
-This finishes proof of Lemma \ref{lem:graphgen} and therefore proof of Theorem \ref{thm:fpras}. \enp \end{proof} \end{proof}
+Therefore, the expected number of times that ``Otherwise go to Step $(3)$'' is called is $\mb{P}(Ev_2)^{-1}\leq 4\ct$.
+This means that the expected running time of Algorithm GenerateGraph is at most $4\ct$ times the expected running time of a successful run of Procedure $\mrm{A}$ plus $4\ct$ times the expected running time of Procedure $\mrm{B}$ plus the expected running time of Algorithm CountGraphs.
+The total number of operations can be written as